Looking Ahead

 URGENT NEEDS

-The Northwest Straits region of Puget Sound faces unprecedented pressure from population growth, climate change, and habitat loss.
+The Northwest Straits region of Puget Sound faces pressure from population growth, habitat loss, and other changing environmental conditions that have an impact on commercial and recreational resources.
 The Northwest Straits Marine Conservation Initiative seeks permanent reauthorization with an annual appropriation to continue its critical marine restoration and conservation work in support of:

 Reauthorization would renew recognition of the Northwest Straits Initiative as a federal program in U.S. statute